Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 The subtle thing is, when we update the weight of layer c at iteration i using the equation: $$\frac{\delta L}{\delta w_c} = \frac{\delta L}{\delta z_c} z_b$$, the output for node b, $$z_b$$, actually still uses the learned weights from the previous iteration i-1 .
 (Recall $$w_b$$ is optimized for the data point at iteration i-1 $$(x_{i-1},y_{i-1})$$.)
 In other words, at iteration i, the input of layer c's optimization problem assumes the distribution of $$x_i$$ is the same as the distribution of $$x_{i-1}$$ by using a "stale" weight $$w_b$$ at this exact point in the backpropagation algorithm.
 If $$x_{i-1}$$ has a significantly different value than $$x_i$$, then $$w_b^{i-1}$$ will not be good for minimizing the loss for the data point $$x_i$$.

+This ICS problem was believed to a huge problem if left unaddressed and the authors of the original paper hence suggested to add a BN layer after each layer of the original NN.

 <br/><br/>
 ## Empirically,does batch norm's main benefit come from internal covariate shift
 The authors of the 2019 paper conducted a simple experiment where they intentionally added noise after the BN layer (we call it Batch norm plus noise model).